homegeneral infosamplesblogfaqcontactus

 Q. Is every seat in Fenway Park represented?

 A. No, but there are currently over 36,000 seats represented.
-The new seating sections that were added over the winter are now mostly represented.
-The Right Field Roof Box is completely updated.
-There are still some minor adjustments to sections that still need to take place.
+The Red Sox were busy over the winter (2011) ripping out the entire Right Field Box seats and renovating that entire section.
+These changes are now in place on our site.
+Otherwise, there are still some minor adjustments to sections that still need to take place.
 Sections that are missing are the EMC Club, and the private seating sections.
 There are also a few handicap seats that have yet to be added.

 Q. How accurate are the views?